+Well, that time has come.
+In fact, that time came a good while ago.
 While Windows will never be completely bug-free, I believe all the most serious bugs have now been squashed.

 What’s more, Windows 11’s Windows Update process seems to be a running a lot smoother in recent months.
-And truth be told, Windows 11’s updates overall have been a lot more stable than they ever were with Windows 10.
+And truth be told, Windows 11’s updates overall have been a bit more stable than they ever were with Windows 10.

-However, I do believe updating to Windows 11 is as safe right now as it will ever be.
+Just suffice it to say I do believe updating to Windows 11 is as safe right now as it will ever be.

-And finally, a note of caution…
+And now, a note of caution…

 While I believe the vast majority of PCs that are capable of running Windows 11 can now be updated without a hitch, there’s always a chance that yours will be one of the few exceptions.